MOF-ui/PRINT_py/README.md

 > [!WARNING]
-> This software controls expensive and possible dangerous machines.
+> This software controls expensive and possibly dangerous machines.
 You may use
 > it at your own risk, if so, you're responsible to ensure safety of people and
 > material.
 PRINT_py is distributed on an 'AS IS' basis, without warranties of
 > conditions of any kind, either expressed or implied.